 Bottom Line on Primal Diet

-The Primal Diet focuses on eating foods that are natural and unprocessed and much like those our ancestors would have eaten to help the human body reach optimal weight and health.
+The Primal Diet focuses on eating natural and unprocessed foods, and much like those our ancestors would have eaten to help the human body reach optimal weight and health.
 Focusing on healthy fats, fruits, vegetables, and lean meats while avoiding processed foods high in sugars and carbohydrates are healthy for almost anyone, and Primal Diet is one that virtually anyone can follow.
-However, the diet may be difficult to follow and not everyone will consume all the nutrients they need for optimal health.
+However, the diet may be difficult to follow, and not everyone will consume all the nutrients they need for optimal health.

 We’re all for choosing a diet with healthy carbs and foods you love in moderation.
 We also believe the right program can help get that weight-loss plan working on all cylinders.

 Among the best weight-loss programs we’ve come across in the past year is Noom.
-Tons of support, human coaching and expert health articles are just a few of the perks of this program.
+Tons of support, human coaching, and expert health articles are just a few of this program’s perks.